 Buildings where rooms have bolsters include:

-- Pollock Halls: Beaver, Hiester, Mifflin, Porter, Ritner, Shulze, and Wolf
+- Pollock Housing Area: Beaver, Hiester, Mifflin, Porter, Ritner, Shulze, and Wolf

 Several buildings have bed frames that can be adjusted in height up to ~30".
 These bed types can be found in Eastview Terrace, North Halls, Chace, Ewing, Cross, Haller, Lyons, Cooper, Hoyt, Hibbs, Stephens, Dunham, Garban, Grubb, and Patterson.
 The most effective way to add additional height and storage to other bed frames is to purchase bed risers found at many retailers.

-Please visit Residence Area to view floor plans, furnishing dimensions, and a 3D panorama of a typical room.
+Please visit Housing Area to view floor plans, furnishing dimensions, and room photos.
 If you are interested in constructing a loft bed in your University Park residence hall room, contact the appropriate Housing Office to ensure that your room can accommodate a bed loft.
 If you are able to have a loft in the room, please review the loft specifications (PDF) for guidelines and construction information.

 Please note: You are responsible for assembling and dissembling your loft.
 Any damaged caused by your loft is your responsibility.
 All furniture must remain in your room including the bed frame (and legs) and mattress.